 However, the reason to go see it is that it is just plain fun to watch.

-with stylish grace by a cast of six who work well as three
+delivered with stylish grace by a cast of six who work well as three

-pairs – well, four pairs actually, given the final twist of an epilogue that mixes
+pairs – well, four pairs actually, given the final twist of an epilogue

-have returned home in the wee hours of the morning following
+couples have returned home in the wee hours of the morning following

 Capote's legendary 1966 Black and White Ball at New York's Plaza